gulsher7/react-native-bg-location/README.md

 ### setDesiredDistance

 Set the desired distance for location updates.
-It takes a numeric parameter distance (in meters) and returns a Promise.
+This function takes a numeric parameter distance (in meters) and returns a Promise.
+For example, if you pass 50, the new latitude and longitude will be received after the device has moved 50 meters.

 Example:
 ```jsx